 Special Olympics International brings together national teams of qualifying athletes from around the world every two years (Summer/Winter).
 Learn more about the next World Games, taking place in Abu Dhabi in March 2019.

-Divisioning for Competition
+Divisioning for Competitions

 The fundamental difference that sets Special Olympics competitions apart from those of other sports organizations is that athletes of all ability levels are encouraged to participate.
 Events are structured so that athletes compete with other people of similar ability in equitable divisions.